SymbioticEDA/riscv-formal/docs/quickstart.md

 The check will likely fail now.
 (It will if the change did break ISA compliance of the core.)

-If you have a 32 bit version of riscv-tool installed (`riscv32-unknown-elf-gcc` and `riscv32-unknown-elf-objdump` are in `$PATH`) then you can use `disasm.py` to display the sequence of instructions that caused the error.
+If you have a 32 bit version of riscv-tools installed (`riscv32-unknown-elf-gcc` and `riscv32-unknown-elf-objdump` are in `$PATH`) then you can use `disasm.py` to display the sequence of instructions that caused the error.